 - Navigate to one of the following locations, depending on your operating system:

-Note (Mac OS): The user Library folder is hidden by default in Mac OS X 10.7.
+- macOS: The user Library folder is hidden by default in macOS.
 If you don't see it in the Finder, press Option, click the Go menu, and choose Library from the drop-down list.

 Make sure that your camera manufacturer's capture or editing software isn't open.
 It could be trying to control your camera.
 After closing, retry tethered shooting in Lightroom.